osBins/blog-hugo/content/posts/springboot-and-dao.md

         return resultSQLService.getResult(goal);
     }
 ```
 Skipping the intricate and non-essential (for the scope of this discussion) calculations performed by the `resultSQLService` class, the result object is return by this service layer to the controller layer, where the request had originated from.
+**Controller Layer**
 ```java
 @RestController
 public class ExperimentController {